 So, why is it a great idea to make your office a flexible workspace?

 Want to take the next step and look at how virtual training could benefit your business too?
 Click here to find out more on flexible working benefits.

 3 Benefits of a Flexible Workspace

 Since the rise of laptops, tablets and smartphones, there has been a large decrease in the amount of F2F interaction at work; usurped by emails, phone calls and instant messaging.

-But an article around workplace design in the Harvard Business Review, collected some key performance data.
+However, an article in the Harvard Business Review collected some key performance data on workplace design.
 They found that F2F interactions were some of the most important activities in the office.